Hearing Aid Cleaning

 How do you clean a Hearing Aid?

 It is very important to clean the devices gently due to their size and fragile components.
 We supply specialist cleaning tools which are designed to clean places within the hearing aid that are hard to reach and yet leave the hearing aid parts unharmed.
 The Hearing Aid Brush With Magnet and Wax Loop, for example, helps you brush dirt away from the surface, remove batteries with the magnet and the loop helps with cleaning an in-the-ear hearing aid.
-Antibacterial cleaning wipes are also very important and the SmartWipe Hygienic Wipes Box of 25 are suitable for safe cleaning of sensitive devices.
+Antibacterial cleaning wipes are also very important.

 A cleaning wire is recommended for those hearing aids using thin tubes, and is threaded through the tubing to ensure the removal of wax or moisture.
 The Multi Bristle Vent Cleaner is perfect for cleaning the vents and crevices of the hearing aid.